arunksingh16/assignment-k/challenge-3/README.md

 We would like to see some tests.
 A quick read to help you along the way We would expect it in any other language apart from elixir.

+## Assumptions
+Based on above mentioned nested objects all assumptions for key and object has been made.

 ## Solution
 Python Script splits the keys and start parsing nested object accordingly.
 Read inline comments for explanation in script.